-Catalysis is a phenomenon in which the rate of the reaction is altered, and the substance used to accelerate remains unchanged regarding quantity and chemical properties.
-The substance used to change the speed of the reaction is called a catalyst.
-Enzymes are a type of catalysts which are responsible for increasing the rate of reaction in plants and animals.
+Catalysis is a phenomenon in which the rate of the reaction is altered with the help of a substance called a catalyst (the catalyst does not participate in the reaction; its concentration and composition remain unchanged).
+The substance used to change the rate of the reaction is called a catalyst.
+Enzymes are a class of catalysts that are responsible for facilitating and increasing the rate of many vital biochemical reactions in plants and animals.
 The catalysis in which enzymes act as a catalyst is called enzyme catalysis.

-Enzymes are complex compounds which are made up of nitrogen.
-Animals and plants produce These compounds.
-Enzymes are proteins which have high molecular mass and form heterogeneous mixture when dissolved in water.
+Enzymes are complex compounds containing nitrogen.
+Animals and plants produce these compounds naturally in their bodies.
+Enzymes are proteins which have high molecular mass and form a heterogeneous mixture when dissolved in water.
 These proteins act very efficiently and are responsible for various reactions which occur in the body of living beings.
-These proteins can also be called as biochemical catalysts and the catalysis as biochemical catalysis.

 Characteristics of enzyme catalysis:

-- A single molecule of this catalysis can transform a million molecules of the reactant per second.
-Hence it is highly efficient.
+- A single molecule of the enzyme catalyst can transform up to a million molecules of the reactant per second.
+Hence, enzyme catalysts are said to be highly efficient.

-- These biochemical catalysts are unique in nature i.e. the same catalyst cannot be used in more than one reaction.
+- These biochemical catalysts are unique to certain types of reactions, i.e. the same catalyst cannot be used in more than one reaction.

 - The effectiveness of a catalyst is maximum at its optimum temperature.
 The activity of the biochemical catalysts declines at either side of the optimum temperature.